Antonio Llardén: Career

-Currently, Antonio Llardén is Enagás' Executive Chairman.
-In addition, he is a Member of the Board of Directors and the Executive Board of the Spanish Energy Club and Chairman of the Sustainable Energy and Environmental Foundation (Funseam), comprising the leading companies in the Spanish energy sector.
-He is a member of the CEOE Business Action Council as well.
+Antonio Llardén serves as the Executive Chairman of Enagás, the technical manager of the Spanish gas system and the nation's primary natural gas transmission operator.
+In addition, he is a Member of the Board of Directors and the Executive Board of the Spanish Energy Club.
+Additionally, he chairs the Sustainable Energy and Environmental Foundation (Funseam), an entity that coordinates research and alignment among the principal operators in Spain's energy market.
+On a macroeconomic level, he contributes to national corporate strategy as a member of the CEOE Business Action Council.

-He is a sponsor of the Real Instituto Elcano de Estudios Internacionales y Estratégicos and a member of the Business Leadership Forum.
-He also sponsors the Escuela Superior de Música Reina Sofía and is a member of the Board of Protectores del Teatro Real and of its Monitoring Committee.
+Beyond his industrial responsibilities, he is integrated into several strategic and cultural organizations.
+He is a sponsor of the Real Instituto Elcano de Estudios Internacionales y Estratégicos, a European think tank specializing in international and strategic studies, and participates in the Business Leadership Forum.
+His involvement in the Spanish cultural sector includes sponsorship of the Escuela Superior de Música Reina Sofía and a seat on the Board of Protectores del Teatro Real and of its Monitoring Committee.

-Antonio Llardén spent most of his career in the Gas Natural-Repsol Group, holding various senior executive positions, among others, Chief Executive Officer of the Company created by Repsol and Gas Natural (Gas Natural Latinoamericana) and Chief Corporate Officer of Gas Natural Group.

-From 2001 to 2007, Llardén was Chairman of the Board of Directors of Sedigas, an association comprising companies related to the gas sector in Spain.
-During this period, he was also a member of the Board of Directors of Eurogas and the Executive Committee of the International Gas Union (IGU).
+The majority of his executive background was developed within the Gas Natural-Repsol Group, holding various senior positions, including serving as the Chief Executive Officer of Gas Natural Latinoamericana - a joint corporate venture between Repsol and Gas Natural - and later as the Chief Corporate Officer of the Gas Natural Group.
+Between 2001 and 2007, was chairman of the Board of Directors of Sedigas, an association comprising companies related to the gas sector in Spain.
+Internationally, this period coincided with his membership on the Board of Directors of Eurogas and his participation in the executive committee of the International Gas Union (IGU), where he represented Spanish interests in global energy policy.

-Antonio Llardén brought forward a 4,000 million euros investment plan that was set to be realised between 2007-2012, in order to increase the gas pipeline network and expand the plants in Barcelona, Huelva and Cartagena.
+Antonio Llardén brought forward a 4,000 million euros investment plan that was set to be realised between 2007 and 2012, in order to increase the gas pipeline network and expand the plants in Barcelona, Huelva and Cartagena.

 In this context, he was a member of Policy Advisory Network of International Chamber of Commerce (ICC) and was part of its Commission on Environment and Energy.
 In addition, he was a member of High Level Group on the South West Regional Energy Market of the European Commission.

 Llardén was the Dean of the College of Engineers, as well as a member of the Social Council of the Autonomous University of Barcelona and Chairman of its Economics Committee.

 Also, he was a member of the board of directors of Instituto Nacional de Industria, Instituto de Crédito Oficial (ICO), Telefónica, Enresa and Caixa Catalunya.
 In 1992, he took part of Barcelona Olympic Games as well.

 Antonio Llardén also regularly gives Master Lectures for postgraduates at Universities and Business Schools, like IESE Business School, IE Business School, ESADE or University of Deusto.